First day of the 2014 Frostbite Series next Sunday 19th October

-There will be a race for Cruisers, Victories and dinghies on Spit Sand with the racing run by Jim Hughes on Condor.
+There was a race for Cruisers, Victories and Dinghies on Spit Sand with the racing run by Jim Hughes on Condor.

-All other information is on the Bart's Bash website: http://www.bartsbash.co.uk and you should enter on the PSC page: http://www.bartsbash.co.uk/club/portsmouth-sailing-club
+All information is on the Bart's Bash website: http://www.bartsbash.co.uk

 The rally this weekend is cancelled.
 Please accept apologies for any inconvenience.
 The next rally is now to Bembridge on 25th October and will feature one of Dave White's famous curries.